christopherplain/chirpy/README.md

 # Chirpy

-Chirpy is a web server built as a guided learning exercise.
-Feel free to take what you can, but keep in mind this is far from production ready code.
+Chirpy is a Go microblogging web server built as an exploration exercise.
+This project is not production read at this time.
+However, feel free to take and use what you can.

 ## Requirements